Qualytics/userguide/docs/checks/overview-of-a-check.md

-# What is a Check?
+# Overview of a check

 ---
 A `Check` is an encapsulation of a data quality rule along with additional context such as associated `notifications`, `tags`, `filters` and `tolerances`.